ijmrtll/COEN266/README.md

-# COEN 266 - Artifitial Intelligence
+# COEN 266 - Artificial Intelligence
 Repository for the class assignments